charliedrewitt/go-pkce-sample/Readme.md

 go mod tidy
 go run main.go
 ```
-Finally, to view the sample in action, browse to http://localhost:\<PORT\>
+Finally, to view the sample in action, browse to http://localhost:8089

+> Note: Don't forget to change 8089 to whatever you set as the `PORT` env var

 # How to run the sample using VSCODE
 If you're using VSCODE, a `launch.json` has been provided.
 Simply copy `.env.sample` to `.env` and update the values as indicated in the env vars above.
 Then, F5 should run the server.

 ---
-_DISCLAIMER: This code should be used as a guide only and has not been thoroughly evaluated for it's security best practise.
-Use at your own risk._
+>DISCLAIMER: This code should be used as a guide only and has not been thoroughly evaluated for it's security best practise.
+Use at your own risk.